-- Tuition and fees Due 2 weeks prior to the first day of 3rd Quarter - Books Due on or before the 1st day of 3rd Quarter
+- Tuition and fees due on or before the first day of 3rd Quarter - Books Due on or before the 1st day of 3rd Quarter - NCLEX application and exam fees, and fingerprinting (deadlines will be announced during the 3rd Quarter)

 All payments are to be made payable to CASPN.
-Payment may be in form of cash, money order, certified/cashier's-check, debit/credit card, or personal check.

-A student may not be allowed to enter 3rd Quarter still owing a balance due for the 1st payment period (Quarters 1 and 2).
+Payment may be in the form of cash, money order, certified/cashiers check, debit/credit card, or personal check.
+A student may not be allowed to enter the 3rd Quarter, still owing a balance due for the 1st payment period (Quarters 1 and 2).